jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 To install the mapping you need to find your local Elite Bindings directory.
 You'll probably find it here:

-C:\Users\<your user name>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
+`C:\Users\<your user name>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings`

 Copy these two files into that location:

-CMDJamski-T16000M-FCS-HOTAS-V1.0.2.0.binds
+`CMDJamski-T16000M-FCS-HOTAS-V1.0.3.0.binds`

 StartPreset.start

 Then startup your game, this mapping will already be set as the default by including the StartPreset.start.
-This file is simply configuring the CMDJamski-T16000M-FCS-HOTAS-V1.0.2.0.binds mapping as the default one to use.
+This file is simply configuring the CMDJamski-T16000M-FCS-HOTAS-V1.0.3.0.binds mapping as the default one to use.
 This wont overwrite any existing mapping files.
 But as always MAKE BACKUPS ANYWAY.

 # Cheat Sheet